semool/backblaze-personal-wine/README.md

 Then enter your password and hit "Install", the installer will start scanning your drive.

 * For x86 Image: After Backblaze Client Installation ALL x64 Binaries are get renamed while this is a i386 only Container.
 Without renaming them the Client try continusly starting them and wine will go in Debug Mode = High CPU Load!
 When a Message Pops up with Client is not installed correctly ignore it and click in the main Client Window to hide the Warning in the background.
 Client will run fine!
 * For X64 Image: When you become a Popup at Client Start 'ERR_NotificationDialog_bad_bzdata_permissions', ignore it and place it behind the Main Client Window.
-Eventually this is a Message that says you to enable Windows Location Services.
+In newer Versions this String is translated and say you must check Permissions for the bzdata dir.
+This can be also ignored.

+### Step 3: Troubleshooting:
+Sometimes the Main Gui will start with ? instead of Text and crash after some seconds.
+The File Transfer in the background works great.
+When this happens reopen the Main Gui by Clicking on the Icon in the Tray Application.
+After 2-3 Attemps the Gui starts fine and will running.

-### Step 3: Configuration
+### Step 4: Configuration
 Once the Installer is finished the backblaze client should open automatically.

 You will notice that currently only around 10 files are backed up.